 The keyboard and touchpad are both very responsive.
 The keys on the keyboard do take some getting used to since they aren’t as pronounced as most other keyboards.

-It contains the 4GB of NVIDIA GeForce GTX 1050TI graphics card and is fortified by a 16GB DDR4 RAM.
+It contains the 4GB of NVIDIA GeForce GTX 1050TI graphics card and is fortified by 16GB DDR4 RAM.
 This device is armed with dual storage space – 1TB HDD plus a 256GB SSD; this is adequate to provide storage for all your files.

 Equipped with a 2.8GHz and the 7th Generation Intel Core i7, the top-notch performance of this device is due to its powerful quad-core processor.
 This 2-in-1 laptop can be used as a tablet as well.
-Additionally, its 360-degree flip and fold design make it possible to use the device in four different positions.
+Additionally, its 360-degree flip and fold design makes it possible to use the device in four different positions.

 This is essentially me typing on this keyboard, it’s quite fantastic in the way the keys travel very nicely, the depth of travel is quite nice.
-But the layout of this keyboard is somewhat different to ones I have used in the past, it requires somewhat of an adjusting period.
+But the layout of this keyboard is somewhat different from the ones I have used in the past, it requires somewhat of an adjusting period.
 The keys are smooth to glide from key to key.

 The camera quality is not even comparable to a modern phone camera, but it will suffice if I ever needed it.

 As for the battery life.
 I have only used it for a day, charged it to full in maybe less than 2 hours, I wasn’t keeping track.
-But the depletion time, it has lasted me more than 4 hours, which is better than my old computer which could not even run for a good 3 hours.
+But the depletion time has lasted me more than 4 hours, which is better than my old computer which could not even run for a good 3 hours.
 I’ve been running the brightness up at max and the backlight of the keyboard I turned off as I only see myself using it in dark rooms.

 The battery life is dependent on what you do, if it’s word documents, it’ll last you a good 6+ hours on full brightness.
-But on gaming, I’d calculate it to be around an hour or more, but comparing this to gaming laptops, by removing a dedicated GPU this makes the battery life much greater than any other counterparts.
+But on gaming, I’d calculate it to be around an hour or more, but comparing this to gaming laptops, removing a dedicated GPU makes the battery life much greater than any other counterparts.

 Well, choosing the best cheap laptop for video editing may not come that easy.
 The tips here should be of much assistance in making the right choice.
 Check out the best options for the best laptop for video editing under $1000 and share your thoughts here.